tautology-labs/mirror-protocol/rfc/mirror_protocol.md

 # Mirror Protocol

-*A standard for emotional and cognitive integrity in AI.*
+*A standard for emotional and cognitive integrity in AI*

 ## Status

-Draft – v0.2
+Draft – v0.3

 ## Abstract